fawazv/nxt-cart/README.md

 ## 🚀 Deployment

 - Hosted on **Vercel** for serverless, scalable deployments.
-- CI/CD setup via **GitHub Actions + Vercel integration**.

 ---

 ## 📜 License

-This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute it.

 ---

-👨‍💻 Developed with ❤️ by [Your Name]
+👨‍💻 Developed with ❤️ by Mohammed Fawaz

-📜 License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute it.